Review of Dr. Harvey’s Dog Food

-Dr. Harvey’s Oracle Dog Food receives the Advisor’s highest rating of 5 stars.
+Dr. Harvey’s Oracle Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Freeze-dried beef, whole egg, chicken, sweet potatoes, carrots, calcium citrate, flax seed meal, green beans, zucchini, broccoli, peas, beets, parsley, dried yeast, lecithin, alfalfa, dried kelp, dried ground fenugreek, dried ground fennel, dried ground ginger, dried ground peppermint, zinc proteinate, iron proteinate, vitamin E supplement, manganese proteinate, vitamin A acetate, d-calcium pantothenate, thiamine mononitrate, sodium selenite, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin B12 supplement, vitamin D3 supplement, folic acid
+Ingredients: Chicken, sweet potatoes, carrots, potatoes, flax seed, whole egg, pumpkin, broccoli, tricalcium phosphate, green beans, spinach, beets, cabbage, celery, kelp, coconut, blueberries, bananas, parsley, dried yeast, lecithin, alfalfa, fenugreek, fennel, ginger, peppermint, zinc proteinate, iron proteinate, vitamin E supplement, manganese proteinate, vitamin A acetate, d-calcium pantothenate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin B12 supplement, vitamin D3 supplement, folic acid, rosemary extract, mixed tocopherols

 |Estimated Nutrient Content|

-The fourth ingredient includes sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+The second ingredient includes sweet potatoes.
+Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.